RiledUpCrow/Flier/docs/Game.md

 This game divides players into teams.
 Each team's objective is to kill players from other teams.
 Every team has a separate spawn location, color and name.

+If the game is continuous, points will be given for each kill.
+Otherwise the last team alive scores a point.

 ```
 game_name:
   type: teamDeathMatch